appscode/blog/content/post/kubedb.v2021.11.24/index.md

   - kubedb
 ---

-We are pleased to announce the release of KubeDB `v2021.11.24`.
+We are pleased to announce the release of KubeDB and Stash `v2021.11.24`.
 This post lists all the major changes done in this release since `v2021.09.30`.
-The headline features of this release are `OpenSearch` support, `Innodb Cluster` support for MySQL, Support for PostgreSQL version `14.1`, etc.
+The headline features of this release are `OpenSearch` support, `InnoDB Cluster` support for MySQL, support for PostgreSQL version `14.1` and `PostGIS`.

+## General API Improvements

+- **Custom Labels/Annotations Support**: Now you can provide custom labels/annotations to the pods, pod’s controller (ie. StatefulSets), and services for any supported databases.
+Labels applied to the KubeDB custom resources will be passed down to all offshoots including the database pods.
+But you can also set labels to database pods or controllers (StatefulSets) via the PodTemplate and to the services via the ServiceTemplates.

 ## ElasticSearch

 - **OpenSearch**:  KubeDB supports `OpenSearch` version `1.1.0`.
 Now you can deploy and manage the OpenSearch cluster in the Kubernetes native way.
 - **Exporter**: Elasticsearch exporter images are upgraded to `v1.3.0`.
-- **Custom Labels/Annotations Support**: Now you can provide custom labels/annotations to the pods, pod’s controller (ie. StatefulSets), and services.

   **Sample Elasticsearch Yaml:**